jttttsound/.github/profile/README.md

 # What is Rowblox?

-Rowblox is an upcoming ROBLOX revival that features the 2013 and 2015 ROBLOX revivals!
+Rowblox is an upcoming ROBLOX revival that features the 2013 and 2015 ROBLOX clients!
 Our name is based of the name of the creator, Row.
 We have a nice community and website layout, please join us!
 Rowblox is not affiliated with the ROBLOX Corporation.

 Rowblox is ran by three friends: Row, RIOT33k and Dudebloke.